 The anonymous protester called it a “big concern.”
 He said China has methods of pressuring Tibetans, most commonly denying them visas to go back to Tibet if they take action in the west.

-“Chinese government have the upper hand to threaten us… But we’ve got to sacrifice,” he added.
+“Chinese government have the upper hand to threaten us… But we’ve got to sacrifice,” he said.